Untitled

-Iโm Jane Li (she/her), a third year PhD student in the Cognitive Science Department at Johns Hopkins University working with Colin Wilson.
-I also work with Kyle Rawlins and Paul Smolensky.
-Iโm interested in psycholinguistics, specifically questions at the intersection of morphology and language production.
+I’m Jane Li (she/her), a fourth year PhD student in the Cognitive Science Department at Johns Hopkins University working with Kyle Rawlins, Paul Smolensky, and Colin Wilson.
+I’m interested in psycholinguistics, specifically questions at the intersection of morphology, phonology, and language production.

 (Click on the toggle next to the questions for more details!)